How to cancel your BritBox subscription

 Say cheerio old chap to your BritBox sub in five simple steps

-After facing some unrivaled competition from streaming giants, UK media conglomerates the BBC and ITV Studios created the streamer to become a home to the best of British telly on the go.
-However, some may question whether or not their BritBox subscription is worth keeping or canceling, considering its content niche.
+After facing some unrivalled competition from streaming giants, UK media conglomerates the BBC and ITV Studios created the streamer to become a home to the best of British telly on the go.
+However, some may question whether or not their BritBox subscription is worth keeping or cancelling, considering its content niche.

 Below, we've listed five easy steps on how to cancel your BritBox subscription.
 Please note that this doesn't entirely delete your account, and you can always reactivate your plan anytime.